Hildesheim Cathedral

 How long should I spend visiting?

-A visit to Hildesheim Cathedral typically takes about two to three hours, allowing time for exploration and reflection.
+A visit to Hildesheim Cathedral typically requires 2-3 hours, allowing time to explore the interior and appreciate the artwork.

 Is photography allowed?